FredrikAppelros/coffee-adventure/chapters/01-operations.coffee.md

     'I wish I had ' + 12 + ' apples'

-As you see this simply uses the decimal representation of the number and treats it as a string.
+As you see this simply uses the decimal representation of the number and treats it as if it were a string.
+A better way to do this is to use *string iterpolation*.

+    "I wish I had #{ 24 / 2 } apples"

+When interpolating a string, any code within `#{}` will be evaluated and inserted back into the string.
+This is only possible using `"` characters.
+Strings enclosed in `'` characters are always interpreted literally.

 Perhaps you have noticed that the `+` operator does different things to different types of data.
 That is what data types are for; to allow us to define different operations on them.
 So, can we remove a part of a string from another?
 Let's try it.